houelr/ESS_L2b_Scripts/README.md

 ### Data Source

-All processing is performed on L2b data (L2 SAETTA + météorage Data, netcdf files) available at the following link: [link to DOI].
-The data must be deposited, by day, in a folder named `L2b_SAETTA`.
-Within this folder, two GRID files, namely `GRID_XY2D_CORSICA_1km.npz` and `GRID_LATLON2D_CORSICA_1km.npz`, must be present.
-These files are by default in the repository `L2b_SAETTA` available [here](repository_link).
+All processing is performed on L2b data (L2 SAETTA + météorage Data, netcdf files) available at the following link: https://doi.org/10.25326/542#v02.
+The data must be deposited, by day, in a folder named `L2b_SAETTA` along with the two GRID files, namely `GRID_XY2D_CORSICA_1km.npz` and `GRID_LATLON2D_CORSICA_1km.npz` of this git repository.
 The default path organization should be as follows:

 ```
 L2b_SAETTA/18MMDD/L2b.nc